ericproffitt/TopicModelsVB.jl/README.md

 1. National Science Foundation Abstracts 1989 - 2003:
   * 128804 documents
-  * 25319 lexicon
+  * 25319 vocabulary

 2. CiteULike Science Article Database:
   * 16980 documents
-  * 8000 lexicon
+  * 8000 vocabulary
   * 5551 users

-3. Macintosh Magazine Article Collection 1984 - 2005:
-  * 75011 documents
-  * 15113 lexicon

 ## Corpus
 Let's begin with the Corpus data structure.
 The Corpus data structure has been designed for maximum ease-of-use.
 Datasets must still be cleaned and put into the appropriate format, but once a dataset is in the proper format and read into a corpus, it can easily be modified to meet the user's needs.

 There are four plaintext files that make up a corpus:
  * docfile
- * lexfile
+ * vocabfile
  * userfile
  * titlefile

 None of these files are mandatory to read a corpus, and in fact reading no files will result in an empty corpus.
 However in order to train a model a docfile will be necessary, since it contains all quantitative data known about the documents.
-On the other hand, the lex, user and title files are used solely for interpreting output.
+On the other hand, the vocab, user and title files are used solely for interpreting output.

 The docfile should be a plaintext file containing lines of delimited numerical values.
 Each document is a block of lines, the number of which depends on what information is known about the documents.
 Since a document is at its essence a list of terms, each document *must* contain at least one line containing a nonempty list of delimited positive integer values corresponding to the terms of which it is composed.
 Any further lines in a document block are optional, however if they are present they must be present for all documents and must come in the following order: